michaelcarterhere/netsandnodes/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I study social and digital networks.
+      My research is dedicated to connecting the dots in tech and society.
+I'm fascinated by the ways in which technological landscapes are shaped by economic, political, and cultural forces.
+In particular, I'm interested in how technology impacts communities, consumers, and citizens.
     subtitle: >-
-      I have built communities around the world and online.
-This website is a repository for some of my work.
+      Nets and nodes is a repository of projects and stories drawn from my experiences of our hyper-connected world.
     styles:
       self:
         height: auto